-When it comes to production values (the perceived quality of the production that is seen on the screen) we are dealing with an incredibly subjective assessment that is often over played by agencies and production companies and under delivered in the eye of the advertiser and the consumer.
+Through our production consulting services, we have discovered when it comes to production values (the perceived quality of the production that is seen on the screen) we are dealing with an incredibly subjective assessment that is often overplayed by agencies and production companies and under-delivered in the eye of the advertiser and the consumer.

 A true story